RyanHendricks/ivy-mike/docs/docker-regen/README.md

 ## Quick Start

-The image can be run without any configuration and defaults to the *latest testnet*
+The image can be run without any configuration and defaults to the *regen-1*

 ```bash
 docker run --rm -d -p 1317:1317/tcp -p 26656:26656/tcp -p 26657:26657/tcp -p 26658:26658/tcp ryanhendricks/docker-regen:latest